-Revenue is recognized as interest accrues on cash balances.
+Revenue is recognized as interest accrues on cash and cash equivalent balances.

 Other income

 Revenue from other income consists of equipment rentals and contract exploration services provided to third parties and are recognized upon completion of the services for which the measurement of the consideration can be reasonably assured and the ultimate collection is reasonably assured.